Online Matching with Stochastic Rewards: Optimal Competitive Ratio via Path Based Formulation: Introduction

-Moving on to settings with stochastic rewards, Mehta and Panigrahi \cite{deb} introduced the model we consider here and focused on the case where all rewards and edge probabilities are identical.
-They showed the first results beating $1/2$ (and achieving 0.534) for this setting and motivated the case of small edge probabilities.
-Golrezaei et al.\ \cite{negin}, considered a broad generalization of stochastic rewards where one offers \emph{a set or an assortment of resources} to each arrival.
+Moving on to settings with stochastic rewards, \cite{deb} introduced the model we consider here and focused on the case where all rewards and edge probabilities are identical.
+They showed the first results beating $1/2$ (and achieving 0.534) for this setting and motivated the case of small edge probabilities. \cite{negin}, considered a broad generalization of stochastic rewards where one offers \emph{a set or an assortment of resources} to each arrival.
 The arrival then chooses at most one resource from this set based on a \emph{choice model} that is revealed online at the time of arrival.
-With the objective of maximizing total expected reward, they showed that when the number of copies (inventory) of each resource approaches $+\infty$, an \emph{inventory balancing} algorithm\footnote{A generalization of the algorithm for AdWords in Mehta et al.~\cite{msvv}} is asymptotically $(1-1/e)$ competitive.
-For the most general case of unit inventory\footnote{Recall, guarantees for the case of unit inventory lead to stronger results that generalize to the case of arbitrary inventory.}, their algorithm reduces to the Greedy algorithm and is $1/2$ competitive.
+With the objective of maximizing total expected reward, they showed that when the number of copies (inventory) of each resource approaches $+\infty$, an \emph{inventory balancing} algorithm\footnote{A generalization of the algorithm for AdWords in \cite{msvv}} is asymptotically $(1-1/e)$ competitive.
+For the most general case of unit inventory, their algorithm reduces to the Greedy algorithm and is $1/2$ competitive.
 Of course, this also establishes a $1/2$ competitive result for stochastic rewards with arbitrary vertex-weights and edge probabilities.
-Moreover, it implies that for large inventory the \emph{inventory balancing} algorithm is $(1-1/e)$ competitive for stochastic rewards\footnote{This was also stated without a formal proof in Mehta et al.\ \cite{msvv}.}.
-The $1/2$ competitiveness of Greedy for identical rewards was also observed independently by Mehta et al.\ \cite{mehta}.
-Mehta et al.\ \cite{mehta} also gave the only known improvement over Greedy for heterogeneous edge probabilities (for the general case of unit inventory).
-In particular, they gave a 0.534 competitive algorithm for identical rewards and heterogeneous but vanishingly small edge probabilities.
-Note that in contrast to \cite{deb} and \cite{mehta}, Golrezaei et al.~\cite{negin} evaluate competitiveness against the best clairvoyant algorithm.
+The $1/2$ competitiveness of a non-adaptive Greedy algorithm for identical rewards was also shown independently by \cite{mehta}.
+They also gave a 0.534 competitive algorithm for identical rewards and heterogeneous but vanishingly small edge probabilities.
+Note that in contrast to \cite{deb} and \cite{mehta}, \cite{negin} evaluate competitiveness against the clairvoyant benchmark.
 However, for the sake of analysis they resort to an upper bound on the performance of clairvoyant and use the expectation LP.
 Clairvoyant algorithms are a commonly used benchmark in various other settings that include the element of stochastic rewards and more generally, other forms of post-allocation stochasticity (for instance, see \cite{will,chan,reuse,reuseopt}).